-What happens during a open chest Maze procedure?
+What happens during an open chest Maze surgery?

 Open chest Maze surgery means that the surgeon makes an incision down the center of the patient's chest and splits the sternum (breastbone) to allow access to the chest.
 During this surgery, the heart is stopped and a heart-lung machine is used.

 There are risks associated with the Open Chest Maze surgery for atrial fibrillation since it is performed during open-heart surgery; patients may stay in the hospital for up to seven to ten days.
 They will feel pain in their chest, ribs, and shoulders in the days following surgery.

 What happens during a minimally invasive Maze procedure?

 Minimally invasive Maze surgery is performed through small keyhole incisions made between the ribs, through which a tiny camera and video guided instruments are inserted.
 This minimally invasive surgery eliminates the need for dividing the sternum, does not require the heart to be stopped, and does not require a heart-lung machine to be used.
 This often results in shorter recovery time and a lower risk of infection than that associated with open-heart surgery.

 A Hybrid Maze procedure is a combination of minimally invasive Maze surgery with electrophysiology (EP) testing.
 Both are completed during the surgical procedure.